Status

 - at least one smoke-tested tagged release is publicly consumable

-1.0 Gate
+1.0 gate

-Section titled “1.0 Gate”Wakeplane should not be labeled stable until all of these are true:
+Section titled “1.0 gate”Wakeplane should not be labeled stable until all of these are true:

 - CLI surface is intentionally defined and stable enough for semver promises